 [44:13] Not just a man.
 Not just a prophet.
 Not just a spiritual advisor that I pull in with some tricky questions in my life.
 But you are the Son of the living God.

 [44:25] Not just a good teacher.
 But you are God, the Son.
-And you are the people who can say that.
+But you are the people who can say that.

 [45:21] We might have our name on an adherence list.
 Of a congregation here.
 Or in Lewis.